1. Check to see if your organisation is a Clinks member

 If you are unsure if your organisation is a member or not, email email@example.com.
 If you are not yet a member, you can find out more information on how to become one here.

 2. Log-in or register on the Clinks website

 You need to be logged in to the Clinks website to post a job.
-Ensure that you select your organisation from the drop-down list - this will ensure that the site recognises your membership status if applicable.
+When you are logged in, make sure that your account is linked to your organisation.
+Then you can select your organisation from the drop-down list.
+This will ensure that the site recognises your membership status if applicable.

 3. Add the vacancy details

 Once logged in, return to the vacancies page here.
 Click on the 'Post a Job' button on the right hand-side to post a vacancy.

 Vacancies should be within your organisation, in the criminal justice system and be open to applications from everyone.
 We encourage all organisations to sign up to the Ban the Box campaign and welcome applications from people with convictions.
 For more guidance, please see Unlock and Nacro’s websites.